Skip to content

 The Narrative of An Irish Goodbye

-The list rekindles their relationship, and we heartbreakingly later learn that Father O’Shea never handed over their Mother’s bucket list.
+The list rekindles their relationship, and we heartbreakingly later learn that Father O’Shea never handed over their mother’s bucket list.
 Lorcan simply made up the activities to stall Turlough in sorting out the farm and to spend time with the brother he so dearly misses.

 How does An Irish Goodbye end?

-The film portrays family conflict that often ensues when people are met with a devasting loss, everyone is just trying to do their best.
-The breakdown in the brother’s relationship is particularly highlighted when Lorcan tries to take some of his Mother’s last remains, stating, “I’m taking my half of Mum.”
+The film portrays family conflict that often ensues when people are met with a devasting loss, and everyone is just trying to do their best.
+The breakdown in the brother’s relationship is particularly highlighted when Lorcan tries to take some of his mother’s last remains, stating, “I’m taking my half of Mum.”
 Despite being a comedy, An Irish Goodbye doesn’t deflect away from the realities of losing a parent.

 What were the themes in An Irish Goodbye?